 Do you know that in the real world, the world outside of Facebook, it’s almost impossible to earn respect and prestige by using my God-given internal organization that compels me to make peace, to lead with love, and to respect the human spirit as a woman?
 I don’t have an inferiority complex – I am confident about my intellect and I don’t have a problem mimicking the ‘male’ ways – but it’s super painful to me because it’s not who I am!
 I am not a man and I don’t want to be a man!

-Do you know that I always have to either smile and look pretty, or make a long face and sound like I fucking love your linear intellectual jerk-off sessions even though I can’t stand them because I know in my heart they are near-useless, with only a few exceptions?
+Do you know that in most professional or business contexts, I have to either smile and look pretty, or make a long face and sound like I fucking love your linear intellectual jerk-off sessions on things that are meaningless, even though I can’t stand them because I know in my heart they are near-useless, with only a few exceptions?
 But that’s how I get to impress you, and I humor you… How is that fair?

 Yes, dear, I am happy to understand you and I don’t want your head to explode – but please understand me, too, and let me be respected for who I am – even if you might not understand exactly how I do what I do.
 It’s okay!